Phonics and Reading

 To support the children with their individual reading we use a range of reading scheme books but our main approach to teaching reading is through the application of phonics.
 Children in Year 1 build upon their phonics knowledge from Reception and children in Year 2 continue to apply their phonic skills to unfamiliar words whilst also being encouraged to use other strategies to read texts.
 We believe that children learn best when they experience a breath of text types and try to provide children with a range of text types within their wider reading experiences such as whole class story, child initiated reading and group reading.

 The scheme that the children in Key Stage 1 use will depend upon their level of phonics understanding and how secure their are with their application of phonics to reading.
-Children in Year 1 predominantly read phonetically decodeable books from the scheme Phonics Bug.
+Children in Year 1 predominantly read phonetically decodeable books from the Floppy's Phonics reading scheme from Oxford Reading Tree.
 As children become secure with their phonics knowledge they also read books from the Rigby Rocket Reading Scheme - published by Pearson.
-This is our main approach to reading.
-However, depending on the children's needs we also use books from Jelly and Bean, Oxford Reading Tree and Lighthouse reading schemes.
+These schemes are our main approach to reading.
+However, depending on the children's needs we also use books from Jelly and Bean, Phonics Bug and 'real book' reading schemes.
 This provides children at all levels with a range of material that can provide support and challenge as needed.

 Please see our homework page for tips on reading and learning at home.